ZoeMcFife/Zoes-Hagenberg-Stuff/Obsidian Vault/MTD/Semester 1/Introduction to Games/Tasks/Run Like Hell Card Game/Rules.md

 - During a turn, a player can **walk up until the next Event Card**.
 - Only **one action per turn** (excluding walking).
   - Example: Thief can only **steal once per turn**.
+- Minimum Movement is 1 per dice! regardless of weight.
+	- e.g Gobling has minimum speed of 4

 ---